clux/probes/content/post/2024-09-13-you-will-not-scale-metrics.md

 ### Necessary Complexity

 I probably understimated the amount of complexity involved in actually running `receive`.
-There's a [split receiver setup](https://github.com/thanos-io/thanos/blob/release-0.22/docs/proposals-accepted/202012-receive-split.md), a [third-party controller to manage its hashring](https://github.com/observatorium/thanos-receive-controller) that people [recommend to avoid write downtime](https://github.com/thanos-io/thanos/issues/6784) - not a problem I even noticed - and that people [claim will double my utilisation again](https://github.com/thanos-io/thanos/issues/7054#issuecomment-1933270766)!
+There's a [split receiver setup](https://github.com/thanos-io/thanos/blob/release-0.22/docs/proposals-accepted/202012-receive-split.md), a [third-party controller to manage its hashring](https://github.com/observatorium/thanos-receive-controller) that people [recommend to avoid write downtime](https://github.com/thanos-io/thanos/issues/6784) (not a problem I even noticed) which people [claim will double my utilisation again](https://github.com/thanos-io/thanos/issues/7054#issuecomment-1933270766)!

 Perhaps needless to say, I did not try this mode.
 If the system performs badly with replication factor 1, the prospect of more complexity and a futher utilisation increase is not particularly inviting.
-Even if such a system scales, paying our way out of it with pointless compute reservation feels wrong.
+Even if such a system scales, paying our way out of it with this much pointless compute reservation feels wrong.

 ### Colocation Removal

 Having a big block of memory directly available for 3 components (scrape → eval / local storage) without having to to through 3 network hops / buffer points (ruler → query → receive) is probably a big deal in retrospect.